FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

       databaseConfiguration:
         storage: 4

-The operator will determine which processes to remove and store them in the `pendingRemovals` field in the cluster spec to make sure the choice of removal stays consistent across repeated runs of the reconciliation loop.
-Once the processes are in the `pendingRemovals` list, we will exclude them from the database, which moves all of the roles and data off of the process.
+The operator will determine which processes to remove and store them in the `instancesToRemove` field in the cluster spec to make sure the choice of removal stays consistent across repeated runs of the reconciliation loop.
+Once the processes are in the `instancesToRemove` list, we will exclude them from the database, which moves all of the roles and data off of the process.
 Once the exclusion is complete, it is safe to remove the processes, and the operator will delete both the pods and the PVCs.
 Once the processes are shut down, the operator will re-include them to make sure the exclusion state doesn't get cluttered.
-It will also remove the process from the `pendingRemovals` list.
+It will also remove the process from the `instancesToRemove` list.

 The exclusion can take a long time, and any changes that happen later in the reconciliation process will be blocked until the exclusion completes.